Support for Protection Equipment

 The Public Journalism Club applied to a number of international organizations, including the International Federation for Human Rights, which within the framework of ProtectDefenders.eu provided financial support of €4,780.

 These funds have already been used to purchase vests, helmets, first aid kits and packages.
-Additional helmets and vests will be purchased in the coming weeks.

 Protective equipment is provided free of charge to journalists traveling to Artsakh.
 They are subject to return.